 Well, who out there didn’t see this coming?
 Anyone?
 Anyone?

 With data center power consumption estimated at somewhere between one and ten percent of the entire world’s electricity use – and growing fast, doing more computation with less energy is a problem with enormous economic and ecological stakes.
 Today, data centers are built based on access to cheap power, and the size and throughput of those data centers is typically limited by how much power can be brought into the building and how much heat can be taken out.
 Companies like Microsoft, Google, Facebook, and eBay clearly would be highly motivated to both crank up the MIPS and lower the electric bill.
+For a gamer playing games like Minecraft, they require very good Minecraft Servers.

 At the same time, Moore’s Law, after a nearly fifty-year run, is most definitely running out of gas.
 First, we hit the power wall on single-core processors, reaching a point where clocking the chips faster ran up the power more than it improved performance.
 Then we went to two, four, and more cores, and, finally, we’re looking at wider instructions and data busses to compensate for the lack of continued progress in the underlying semiconductor processes.
 Simply waiting for better silicon to solve the data center’s power woes is not a viable option.
+The server host can find the best server before hosting the game for all their fellow gaming enthusiasts to connect and play.

 Just about everyone who reads these pages understands that FPGAs offer the potential for dramatically increased compute performance combined with much lower power consumption.
 For specialized algorithms, an FPGA-based hardware implementation offers the rewards of fine-grained parallelism – lower latency, higher throughput, and much lower power.